krishna078/node-todo-app/README.md

 `node app.js`

-and Run by docker compose
+or and Run by docker compose

 test